 II.
-Perspective and tools
+Analysis and tool

 II-1.
-Perspective:
+Analysis:

 Currently, the SansView provides model fitting, invariant computation, and P(r) inversion.
-Each control panels can be switched and accessible via. the 'Perspective' menu in the menu bar, while loading a data to the panels should be done by a right-clicking method (see Sec.
-III-5) on data plot after a data file is open.
-A 'Theory' is also provided in the 'Perspective' menu only for investigating a model function without loading a data file.
+Each control panels can be switched and accessible via. switching the item in the 'Analysis' menu in the menu bar.
+With the Data Explorer ON, use the 'Send to button to set a data set to a analysis panel after a data set is loaded.
+With the Data Explorer OFF, it will automatically set the data into the current Analysis panel.

 II-2.
-Tools:
+Tool:

 i) SLD Calculator: To calculate the neutron (and X-ray) scattering length density (SLD) of a molecule.
-The method is provided via 'Help' menu.

-II) Slit Length Calculator: This tool is generally for X-ray users to calculate the slit size (FWHM) for smearing data using their half beam profile data (SAXSess: For example, see I-4 v.).
+The method is provided via 'Help' menu. ii) Slit Length Calculator: This tool is generally for X-ray users to calculate the slit size (FWHM/2) for smearing data using their half beam profile data (SAXSess: For example, see I-4 v.).
+We assume that the slit size given is FWHM/2 in the slit smear calculation.